 (MotionPoint can provide machine translation to its customers, but we usually don’t recommend using it.
 Without time-consuming and complex customizations, the technology delivers subpar results.
 Indeed, a recent translation “battle” in Seoul revealed human translators still beat cutting-edge Neural Machine Translation technologies in terms of accuracy and context.)

 Translate Images: While the majority of your website’s images are likely product photos that require no translation, others may feature translatable text.
 Such images could include call-to-action banners, sales promotions and coupons.

 Translating these images is an industry-recognized best practice.
-In fact, consumers often bolt from websites that offer a “mixed-language” experience—such as fully-translated text and headlines, but non-translated images.
+In fact, customers often bolt from websites that offer a “mixed-language” experience—such as fully-translated text and headlines, but non-translated images.
 Interactive or multimedia elements should be translated, too.
-Failing to translate this content will immediate break the “immersion” of a local site, and risk alienating consumers.
+Failing to translate this content will immediate break the “immersion” of a local site, and risk alienating customers.

 Our customers have seen conversion and revenue lifts thanks to these customizations.
 For one retailer, localized trust messaging boosted checkout rates by 27%, resulting in a projected $11.5 million increase in incremental annual revenue.
 Another customized promotion, this one for a telecom company’s Spanish-language website, resulted in an 850% increase in site visits, a 43% increase in average order value, and a 117% increase in revenue.

 Another critical component of your online globalization journey is how to manage translated, localized content long after you launch your global websites.
 Depending on your website’s technology stack or content management system (CMS), this can be a real pain.
 CMSs often fail to deliver the robust features that are actually needed to efficiently and easily translate and update complex websites.